Paulette Goddard: 1939–49: Paramount

 In May 1944, Goddard renegotiated her contract with Paramount to make two films per year over a seven-year period.
 The first film under this deal, costume drama Kitty, reunited her with Milland.
 The film required Goddard to learn a cockney accent, for which she was coached by Connie Lupino, mother of actress Ida Lupino.
 The film was released the following year, becoming her most successful film for the studio.
-The following year, she starred in The Diary of a Chambermaid opposite her husband Burgess Meredith; the couple also produced the film for United Artists.
+She also made a cameo as herself in the ensemble comedy Duffy's Tavern, based on the popular radio show.
+Akin to Star Spangled Rhythm, the film featured several Paramount contract players in cameos as themselves.
+In 1946, she starred in The Diary of a Chambermaid opposite her husband Burgess Meredith; the couple also produced the film for United Artists.

-In 1947, she starred in two box office disasters: the historical epic Unconquered, which reunited her with Cooper and DeMille; and comedy An Ideal Husband, which she made in Britain for Alexander Korda.
+In 1947, she starred in two box office disasters: the historical epic Unconquered, which reunited her with Cooper and DeMille; and the comedy An Ideal Husband, which she made in Britain for Alexander Korda.
 Although one of the year's highest-grossing films, Unconquered had a large budget – further inflated by going past its shooting schedule – that caused it to lose money for Paramount.
 The film's story was also criticized, though Goddard and Cooper received positive reviews for their performances.
 During production of the film, Goddard and DeMille clashed on the set over Goddard's reluctance to do a dangerous stunt.
 An Ideal Husband suffered from behind-the-scenes difficulties that included a crew strike over Goddard using her personal, Swedish-born hairdresser over an English one.
-Besides for Britain, the film severely underperformed at the box office, being pulled in the United States with several other British films due to a boycott by the radical Zionist group Sons of Liberty over British policies in the Palestine Mandate.
+Besides for Britain, the film severely underperformed at the box office, being pulled in the United States with several other British films due to a boycott by the pro-Zionist group Sons of Liberty over British policies in the Palestine Mandate.
 The following year, Goddard reunited with Meredith in a segment of the comedy film On Our Merry Way, which he also produced.
 However, that same year, Meredith was placed on the Hollywood blacklist after an investigation by the House Un-American Activities Committee (Chaplin would also later be added to the blacklist).
 Goddard was paired with MacDonald Carey in two films for Paramount, Hazard (1948) and Bride of Vengeance (1949); and was loaned to Columbia Pictures for the film noir Anna Lucasta.
 However, all three of the films lost money, and she left the studio in 1949.